artsy/meta/meta/engineering_principles.md

   - Peer Labs
   - http://artsy.github.io/blog/2015/04/03/artsy-engineering-compensation-framework/

-### De-siloing Engineers
+### De-silo Engineers

-Provides people the ability to work in many spaces and not feel blocked by another team.
-Common languages, common terminology and common ideas.
+Provide people the ability to work in many spaces and not feel blocked by another team.
+Common languages, common terminology and common idioms.
 There's definitely space for experimentation, but within a shared framework.
 The aim is not to stifle creativity, but increase individual scope.

 - Examples